The Report of the Conference on the School of Foreign Service

 Hence the spectacle in recent years of diplomatic history teachers

-who confessed to knowing and caring nothing about diplomatic history;
+confessing to knowing and caring nothing about diplomatic history;

 of international law teachers

-who admit to disinterest and dislike of
+admitting to disinterest and dislike of international law;

 and of U.S. Constitution teachers

-hostility to, and ignorance of, constitutional law.
+boasting of hostility to, and ignorance of, constitutional law.

 The sorry state of the SFS can be seen from another angle

-studying the G.U.
+by studying the G.U.
 Task Force's tables of per capita' expenditures

-students by School and Major,
+on students by School and Major,

-The average graduate economics major, for example, has spent on him- or herself
+The average graduate economics major, for example,

-almost three times as much as the
+almost three times as much

-average College economics major
+as the average College economics major or SFS international econonics major

 Frs.
 Guthrie and Wilkinson, unfortunately, did not last at G.U.